Skip to content

 SHARE VIA:

-It might have escaped your notice but the team at DFTB recently had a paper published by the Journal of Paediatrics and Child Health that has garnered a lot of interest.
+It might have escaped your notice, but the team at DFTB recently published a paper in the Journal of Paediatrics and Child Health that has garnered considerable interest.

 Tagg, A., Roland, D., Leo, G.S., Knight, K., Goldstein, H., Davis, T. and Don’t Forget The Bubbles, 2019.
 Everything is awesome: Don’t forget the Lego.
 Journal of Paediatrics and Child Health55(8), pp.921-923.